Author: Jadranka Bokan

 Continue reading this post and you will find out where to find online:

-– how to create your own flash cards (and always keep them with you)
+– how to create your own flash cards and always keep them with you (for all languages)

-– which tools for learning words you could use while doing anything else at your computer
+– which tools for learning words you could use while doing anything else on your computer or while using your mobile phone (for all languages)

 The following web sites and tools will be mentioned: